-Among Jesus Christ's greatest miracles is the resurrection of his good friend, Lazarus of Bethany, brother of two of His most ardent followers, Mary and Martha.
-Martin Collins examines John 11, particularly Jesus' approach to and way of expressing the concept of death.
+Among Christ's greatest miracles is the resurrection of Lazarus.
+John 11 details Jesus' approach to and way of expressing the concept of death, giving hope.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.